Ahmed al-Sharaa: Views on Syria

 In an interview with Al Arabiya, al-Sharaa spoke about his ambitions for Syria's economic development.
-Al-Sharaa said that Syria needs 'experts who know the country's assets and try to benefit from all the experiences of the world, so as to come up with something that suits the nature of the society.'
-He said that after the fall of Bashar al-Assad's regime, there are 'major investment and economic opportunities', and that Saudi Arabia has a very large role in Syria's economic development.
-He also pointed to a major investment opportunity for all neighbouring countries that can implement joint economic projects with the new Syrian administration.
-Regarding the sanctions imposed on Syria, al-Sharaa said he had hoped the incoming U.S. administration, led by then-president-elect Donald Trump, would lift them.
-He said one of his top priorities is to rebuild the economy by issuing a new currency after the value of the current currency is stabilised.
+Al-Sharaa said that Syria needs "experts who know the country's assets and try to benefit from all the experiences of the world, so as to come up with something that suits the nature of the society."
+He said that after the fall of the Assad regime, there are "major investment and economic opportunities" for all neighbouring countries that can implement joint economic projects with the new Syrian administration, and predicted that Saudi Arabia would have a very large role in Syria's economic development.
+Regarding the sanctions imposed on Syria, al-Sharaa said he had hoped the incoming U.S. administration, led by Donald Trump, would lift them.
+He said that one of his top priorities is to rebuild the economy by issuing a new currency after the value of the current currency had stabilised.

+On 14 December, al-Sharaa stressed in his statements that the next phase, after the fall of the Assad regime, will be an opportunity to serve the Syrian people and build the future.
+He explained that there is no justification for any foreign intervention after the withdrawal of Iranian forces from Syria, condemning the "Iranian project" as harmful, and declaring that the victory in Syria is a victory over this project.
+He also stressed that what happened in Syria was not a coincidence but the result of long preparations.
+He stated that Russia had become frustrated with the Assad regime and that the change in authority represented an opportunity for Russia to build a new relationship with Syria.
+Regarding Syrian leadership, he pointed out the need to move away from the mentality of revolution and move towards a state of law and institutions.
+Al-Sharaa stated to Al Jazeera Arabic that the choices of governance will be discussed among a group of legal experts; and then public elections would be held to make the final choice.

 In an interview with the BBC, al-Sharaa discussed his plans and said that Syria is not like the Taliban.
 He said that their way of leading the country is different because Afghanistan has a tribal system, while the people and way of thinking in Syria are not the same.
-He also stated that the Syrian government will follow its own history and culture in its governance.
+He also stated that the new Syrian government will follow its own history and culture in its governance.